How to Choose an Executive Coach

-The executive who called me last month had already worked with two coaches.
-Neither engagement had produced the transformation she’d hoped for.
-As we talked through her experiences, a pattern emerged: she’d selected coaches based primarily on credentials and cost, without clarity about what she actually needed or how to assess whether a particular coach could provide it.
+Executives who have already worked with two coaches without getting the transformation they hoped for tend to have made the same mistake: selecting on credentials and cost, without clarity about what they actually needed, or how to assess whether a particular coach could provide it.

-Her story isn’t unusual.
+That is not unusual.
 The coaching marketplace has exploded over the past two decades.
 More options, yes.
 But also more confusion.
 Some coaches hold rigorous credentials from established professional bodies.
 Others took weekend courses and declared themselves coaches.
-Some specialize deeply in particular domains.
+Some specialise deeply in particular domains.
 Others are generalists.
 The variation is enormous.

-After seventeen years advising executives and boards at senior level, and through my own journey to EMCC Professional Coach qualification, I’ve learned this: selecting a coach well means balancing multiple things—credentials, experience, chemistry, approach.
+Craig Fearn has seventeen years in wellbeing and leadership, has advised executives and boards since 2021, and is a former member of the European Mentoring and Coaching Council.
+Selecting a coach well means balancing several things at once: credentials, experience, chemistry, approach.
 Get this choice right and you create conditions for meaningful development.
 Get it wrong and you invest serious time and money without achieving the growth you’re after.

 Start With What You Actually Need